 Another of Copenhagen’s attractions is Tivoli, the oldest and most famous amusement park in Europe with its “fin de siecle” atmosphere.

-In the surroundings of Copenhagen, in a landscape between forests and sea, there are castles and palaces linked to ancient stories and legends such as Helsingor, where the Shakespearean tragedy of Hamlet was based.
+In the surroundings of Copenhagen, in a landscape between forests and sea, there are castles and palaces linked to ancient stories and legends such as Helsingor, the castle theater of the Shakespearean tragedy of Hamlet.

 On the peninsula of Jutland, the continental part of Denmark, which stretches to the north, stands Legoland (legoland.dk), the first Lego theme park.